 Goal and impact

-Once an online move is received, the Insight Module checks whether the declaration contains any anomalous properties.
-Are there no peculiarities?
-Then the move is processed automatically.
-Do the module checks produce a signal?
-Then the module makes the declaration ready for the civil servant in the Centric Burgerzaken waiting room.
-There, the official assesses whether additional questions or investigations are required.
-If the conclusion is that the declaration is in order, the official processes it.
-The Insight module tests the online declarations against the checks of the National Approach to Address Quality (LAA) and checks that officials will recognise from everyday practice.
-For example, checks for frequent movers, the purpose of use of a property, over-occupancy of an address or an address where many relocations take place.
+As soon as an online change of address is received, the Insight Module checks whether the declaration contains any unusual details.
+If there are no issues, the change of address is processed automatically.
+If the module’s checks flag a problem, the module places the declaration in the Centric Civil Affairs waiting room for the civil servant to review.
+There, the civil servant assesses whether further questions or investigation are required.
+If the conclusion is that the notification is in order, the civil servant will then process it.
+The Insight module checks online notifications against the criteria of the National Approach to Address Quality (LAA) as well as checks that the civil servant will recognise from their day-to-day work.
+Examples include checks on people who move house frequently, the intended use of a property, overcrowding at an address, or an address where there is a high volume of people moving in and out.

-The importance of a correctly registered address goes beyond keeping the Basic Registration of Persons (BRP) in order.
-If a disaster occurs, for instance, you want to be able to warn everyone in the area in time.
-As a municipality, you also provide facilities, benefits or subsidies to residents on the basis of the address registered in the BRP.
-This makes correct address registration important for both residents and government.
+The importance of a correctly registered address goes beyond simply keeping the Basic Register of Persons (BRP) up to date.
+If, for example, a disaster occurs, you want to be able to warn everyone in the area in good time.
+As a local authority, you also provide services, benefits or grants to residents based on the address registered in the BRP.
+This makes accurate address registration important for both residents and the government.

-The algorithm checks various details of the citizen.
-If no peculiarities are found in the declaration, it can be processed without the intervention of an employee.
-If a particularity is found, the declaration falls into a waiting room where it is checked by an employee.
+The algorithm checks various details relating to the citizen.
+If no irregularities are detected in the declaration, it can be processed without the intervention of a member of staff.
+If an irregularity is detected, the declaration is placed in a ‘waiting room’ where it is checked by a member of staff.
 The algorithm can only automatically approve a declaration.
-Only the official can reject a declaration.
+Only a civil servant can reject a declaration.

 Considerations